James Buchanan: Congressional career

-U.S. House service
+U.S. House of Representatives

-In 1820 Buchanan was elected to the U.S. House of Representatives, though the Federalist Party was waning.
-As a young Representative, Buchanan was one of the most prominent leaders of the "Amalgamator party" faction of Pennsylvanian politics, named that because it was made up of both Democratic-Republicans and former Federalists.
+In the congressional elections of 1820, Buchanan ran for a seat in the House of Representatives.
+Shortly after his election victory, his father died in a carriage accident.
+As a young Representative, Buchanan was one of the most prominent leaders of the "Amalgamator party" faction of Pennsylvanian politics, named that because it was made up of both Democratic-Republicans and former Federalists, which transitioned from the First Party System to the Era of Good Feelings.
+During this era, the Democratic-Republicans became the most influential party.
+Buchanan's Federalist convictions were weak, and he switched parties after opposing a nativist Federalist bill.
 During the 1824 presidential election, Buchanan initially supported Henry Clay, but switched to Andrew Jackson (with Clay as a second choice) when it became clear that the Pennsylvanian public overwhelmingly preferred Jackson.
-After the election, Buchanan continued supporting Jackson and helped organize his followers into the Democratic Party, afterwards becoming a prominent Pennsylvania Democrat.
+After Jackson lost the 1824 election, he joined his faction, but Jackson had contempt for Buchanan due to his misinterpretation of his efforts to mediate between the Clay and Jackson camps.

 In Washington, Buchanan became an avid defender of states' rights, and was close with many southern Congressmen, viewing some New England Congressmen as dangerous radicals.
-He was appointed to the Agriculture Committee in his first year, and he eventually became Chairman of the Judiciary Committee.
-He declined re-nomination to a sixth term and briefly returned to private life.
+Buchanan's close proximity to his constituency allowed him to establish a Democratic coalition in Pennsylvania, consisting of former Federalist farmers, Philadelphia artisans, and Ulster-Scots-Americans.
+In the 1828 presidential election, he secured Pennsylvania, while the "Jacksonian Democrats", an independent party after splitting from the National Republican Party, won an easy victory in the parallel congressional election.